-Index Repair CLI (hyp-repair)
+Index Repair CLI (hyp-repair)¶

 The hyp-repair command-line interface (CLI) is a specialized tool for diagnosing and repairing potential data integrity issues within Hyperion's Elasticsearch block indices.
 Primarily, it addresses two common problems:

-1. Forked Blocks: Blocks that were indexed but whose prev_id does not correctly link to the block_id of the preceding block number in the index.
+prev_iddoes not correctly link to theblock_idof the preceding block number in the index.
 This often happens due to brief network forks where the indexer might initially follow a non-canonical chain segment.
-While Hyperion's live indexer attempts to handle forks automatically, past issues or interruptions might leave orphaned blocks.
+While Hyperion's live indexer attempts to handle forks automatically, past issues or interruptions might leave orphaned blocks. - Missing Blocks: Gaps in the sequence of indexed blocks, where specific block numbers are entirely absent from the Elasticsearch

-2. Missing Blocks: Gaps in the sequence of indexed blocks, where specific block numbers are entirely absent from the Elasticsearch *-block-* indices.
+*-block-*indices.
 This can occur due to indexer interruptions, network issues during indexing, or incomplete historical processing.

 Use Cases